manageandmore/my_mm/README.md

   - Change `display_information.name` to a custom name
   - Change `features.bot_user.display_name` to the same name
   - Change `settings.event_subscriptions.request_url` to `https://<your-domain.vercel.app>/api/events` using your vercel project domain you noted down earlier.
+(Make sure that it says verified once you enter the url)
   - Change `settings.interactivity.request_url` to the same url.
 - Click **Create**